-Maximum Discipline: Impose discipline that was stayed Minimum Discipline: Impose an actual period of suspension
+Maximum Discipline: Impose discipline that was stayed Minimum Penalty Discipline: Impose an actual period of suspension Maximum Penalty: Impose penalty that was stayed.

-The maximum discipline should be given for repeated similar offenses or for probation violations revealing a cavalier or recalcitrant attitude.
+The maximum penalty discipline should be given for repeated similar offenses or for probation violations revealing a cavalier or recalcitrant attitude.
 Other violations of probation should draw at least a period of actual suspension.